-It was in 1944 that the Regiment (fourteen hundred men in plywood according to the file of the battle aeroplanes) flew into Holland - to share with the Red Devils - the battle honours at Arnhem...
+It was in 1944 that the Regiment (fourteen hundred men in plywood acroplanes) flew into Holland - to share with the Red Devils - the battle honours at Arnhem ...

 Wallop, the Regimental Depot, light aircraft and helicopters salute the passing of this brave force - at a farewell parade.